-- Manuscript assessment or critique.
-A broad overall assessment of your manuscript, pinpointing strengths and weaknesses.
+- Manuscript assessment or critique provides a broad overall assessment of your manuscript, pinpointing strengths and weaknesses.
 Specific problem areas may be flagged, and general suggestions for improvement may be made, but a critique won’t usually provide line editing or scene-by-scene advice on revision.

-- Copy editing.
-Correction of common errors (grammar, spelling, punctuation), incorrect usages, logic lapses, and continuity problems.
+- Copy editing focuses on the mechanics of writing: common errors (grammar, spelling, punctuation), incorrect usages, logic lapses, and continuity problems.

-- Proofreading.
-Checking for typos, spelling/punctuation errors, formatting mistakes, and other minor mechanical problems.
+- Proofreading aims to ensure an error-free manuscript, flagging typos, spelling/punctuation errors, formatting mistakes, and other minor mechanical problems.

 Editing terminology is fluid.
 Some editors define the above terms differently, or use different terminology.
 Others simply provide “light”, “medium”, and “heavy” editing–light being on the order of copy editing, medium and heavy being some combination of line and content editing.
 It’s important, before hiring an editor, that you’re clear on exactly what services they provide.

-Hiring a freelance editor can be an expensive proposition.
-A thorough content edit from an experienced, credentialed editor can cost four or even five figures.
+Hiring an editor can be an expensive proposition.
+A thorough content edit from an experienced, credentialed editor can cost well above four figures.
 Is this an expense you really need to incur?

-If you’re self-publishing, and are serious about building a readership, I think the answer is “yes.”
-The self-publishing field is highly competitive, and if you want to stand out, not to mention give good value to readers, it’s essential that you present a professional product.
+If you’re self-publishing, and are serious about establishing a career and building a readership, the answer is “yes.”
+Today’s crowded self-publishing field is highly competitive, and a professional product is essential for success.
 Editing and copy editing are an important part of that.

 A qualified freelance editor may also be a good investment if you’ve written a nonfiction book on a subject in which you’re an expert, but you aren’t a professional writer.
-Especially if you’re seeking traditional publication, an editor may make the difference between publishable and not.
+If you’re seeking traditional publication, an editor may make the difference between publishable and not.

 There’s more on the vital importance of self-editing at Writer Beware’s blog.

-When considering hiring a freelance editor, keep your expectations realistic.
+When considering whether to hire a freelance editor, keep your expectations realistic.
 There are things even the best editor can’t do for you.

 Provide a magic fix.